PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Our SER Dataset

-Existing ESC datasets typically lack both negative samples and intermediate reasoning steps formatted to support controlled empathetic reasoning.
-To address this gap, we construct and manually annotate the CER dataset.
-Specifically, we input the conversation history of sampled sentences into GPT-4o~\cite{OpenAI2023GPT-4} and Qwen2.5-VL~\cite{Bai2025Qwen2.5-VL} to generate new responses, each paired with a corresponding sequence of empathetic reasoning steps.
-Given the differing nature of annotation tasks, reasoning correctness being relatively objective, and response quality more subjective, we adopt distinct strategies for each.
-For empathetic reasoning steps, we apply point-wise annotation, assigning a binary label (``True'' or ``False'') to each step.
-For responses, we use pair-wise preference labeling, comparing the original sentence with the model-generated alternative.
+To ensure annotation quality, we \textbf{recruited 20 trained annotators through a crowd sourcing platform} and provided reasonable compensation to all participants.
+Detailed annotation guidelines are presented in Figure 6 of the supplementary material.
+Each annotated sample consists of two auxiliary fields (History and Photos) and two target annotation fields (Steps and Responses).
+Because the two annotation tasks differ in nature, with reasoning correctness being relatively objective and response quality being more subjective, we adopt different annotation protocols for each.
+For empathetic reasoning steps, we apply point-wise annotation and assign a binary label (``True'' or ``False'') to each step.
+For responses, we use pair-wise preference labeling by comparing the original response with the model-generated alternative.
 Annotators choose from four options: ``The first sentence is better'', ``The second sentence is better'', ``The two sentences are almost good'', and ``Neither sentence is acceptable''.

-To ensure high-quality annotations, we recruited 20 trained annotators.
-Each example was labeled by two annotators independently.
-In cases of disagreement, a third annotator adjudicated.
-Samples without a consensus label (defined as agreement between at least two annotators) were excluded.
-This process resulted in a total of 11.14k high-quality annotated labels. \textbf{See the supplementary for more details}.
+Each example was initially labeled independently by two annotators.
+In cases of disagreement, a third annotator was introduced, and the final label was determined by majority voting.
+Samples that failed to reach consensus, defined as agreement between at least two annotators, were excluded from the final dataset.
+This process yielded 22,240 high-quality annotations across 5,560 dialogues.
+Among them, 4,986 dialogues are used for training and 574 for testing.
+The Fleiss kappa score is 0.69 for the retained step labels and 0.56 for the retained response labels, indicating moderate to substantial agreement.
+The label distributions for both steps and responses are shown in Figure 1 of the supplementary material, and two annotation examples are provided in Figure 7 and Figure 8 of the supplementary material.